Skip to content

 RabbitMQ Server

-Centurion ERP uses RabbitMQ as for its worker queue.
+Centurion ERP uses RabbitMQ for its worker queue.
 As tasks are created when using Centurion ERP, they are added to the RabbitMQ server for the background worker to pickup.
 When the background worker picks up the task, it does it's business, clears the task from the RabbitMQ server and saves the results within the Database.

-Web Container
+API Container

-The web container is the guts of Centurion ERP.
-It provides the interface and endpoints for interacting with Centurion ERP.
+The API container is the guts of Centurion ERP.
+It provides the endpoints for interacting with Centurion ERP.
 This container is scalable with the only additional requirement being that a load-balancer be placed in front of all web containers for traffic routing.
 If deploying to Kubernetes the service load-balancer is sufficient and setting the deployment replicas to the number of desired containers is the simplest method to scale.

 Background Worker Container